 ‘Chains of events can be quite complex, can’t they?’ says Red.
 ‘We are on our way.’

 The air crackles with the electricity of déjà vu.
-Two conversations are taking place simultaneously, one in the past and one in the present.
-The secret Red says is to stay focussed on both.
+Two conversations take place simultaneously, one in the past and one in the present.
+Red says the secret is to stay focussed on both.
 They must coalesce.
 In between words, in between worlds, the air becomes turbulent as they tumble through space.
 They are buffeted this way and that in a whirling cyclone of uncertainty, like the Tower of Babel.
 Gradually Black’s presence fades.
 The job is over.
 Lady and Red are back to where they were.

 ‘I’m relieved that one is out of the way,’ says Lady.
 ‘These escapades can be so exhausting.’

 ‘It can be very strange,’ says Red.
 ‘But when you’ve seen through as many corrections as I have it will become second nature.’

 ‘There aren’t too many people who can do what we do,’ says Red.